Deir Yassin massacre: Allegations of sexual violence

 A number of sources alleged there had been instances of rape.
-Levi wrote on April 13: "LHI members tell of the barbaric behavior of the IZL toward the prisoners and the dead.
-They also relate that the IZL men raped a number of Arab girls and murdered them afterward (we don't know if this is true)" Another source of rape allegations was Assistant Inspector-General Richard Catling of the British Palestine Police Force.
-He led a British police team that conducted interviews with survivors in Silwan on April 13, 15 and 16:
+Levi wrote on 13 April: "LHI members tell of the barbaric behavior of the IZL toward the prisoners and the dead.
+They also relate that the IZL men raped a number of Arab girls and murdered them afterward (we don't know if this is true)".
+Another source of rape allegations was Assistant Inspector-General Richard Catling of the British Palestine Police Force.
+He led a British police team that conducted interviews with survivors in Silwan on 13, 15, and 16 April:

 On 14th April at 10 a.m.
 I visited Silwan village accompanied by a doctor and a nurse from the Government Hospital in Jerusalem and a member of the Arab Women's Union.
 We visited many houses in this village in which approximately some two to three hundred people from Deir Yassin village are housed.
 I interviewed many of the women folk in order to glean some information on any atrocities committed in Deir Yassin but the majority of those women are very shy and reluctant to relate their experiences especially in matters concerning sexual assault and they need great coaxing before they will divulge any information.
 The recording of statements is hampered also by the hysterical state of the women who often break down many times whilst the statement is being recorded.
 There is, however, no doubt that many sexual atrocities were committed by the attacking Jews.
 Many young schoolgirls were raped and later slaughtered.
 Old women were also molested.
 One story is current concerning a case in which a young girl was literally torn in two.
 Many infants were also butchered and killed.
 I also saw one old woman who gave her age as one hundred and four who had been severely beaten about the head with rifle butts.
 Women had bracelets torn from their arms and rings from their fingers and parts of some of the women's ears were severed in order to remove earrings.